pmichali/lazyjack/README.md

 ## A bit about IPv6 and Kubernetes...
-Kubernetes 1.9 has alpha support for IPv6 only (not dual stack) mode of operation for pods and services.
+Starting with Kubernetes 1.9, there is alpha support for IPv6 only (not dual stack) mode of operation for pods and services.
 There are various plugins that have or are adding support for IPv6.
 The reference Bridge plugin, has support and will be used by Lazyjack.

 Currently, there are some external sites, like github.com, which do not support IPv6 yet.
-As a result, the Kubernetes installation in 1.9 uses DNS64 and NAT64 to access the outside world.
+As a result, the Kubernetes installation in 1.9+ uses DNS64 and NAT64 to access the outside world.
 With this solution, a DNS64 and NAT64 server will be employed via containers, rather than relying on external H/W or S/W.